ddavisgraphics/thesis_LAMP/README.md

  - Button text for submit button on editTable (default: 'Update')
 - expandable         [bool]
  - Sets editTable as an 'expandable' editTable with drop-down update form (default: true)

+ #### Field Options:
+   - blankOption         [bool|str] Include a blank option on 'select' field.
+If it's a string, will be the label for the blank options (default: false)
+   - disabled            [bool]     Disable the field
+   - disableStyling      [bool]     If true, then ignores all CSS styling (ie fieldClass, fieldCSS, labelClass, & fieldCSS) (default: falsE)
+   - duplicates          [bool]     Allow duplicated (default: true)
+   - fieldClass          [str]      CSS Classes to add to the field
+   - fieldCSS            [str]      CSS Style to add to the field
+   - fieldID             [str]      id attribute for the field
+   - fieldMetadata       [array]    Array of key->value pairs to be added to the field through data- attributes
+   - hash                [str]      The mhash algorithm to use for password fields (default: sha512)
+   - help                [array]    Array of field help options
+      - type             [str]      The type of help: modal, newWindow, hover, tooltip (default: tooltip)
+      - text             [str]      Plaintext to display
+      - url              [str]      URL of content
+      - file             [str]      Local file to pull content from
+   - label               [str]      The label for the field (default: {} to field's name)
+   - labelClass          [str]      CSS Classes to add to the label
+   - labelCSS            [str]      CSS Classes to add to the label
+   - labelID             [str]      id attribute for the label
+   - labelMetadata       [array]    Array of key->value pairs to be added to the label through data- attributes
+   - linkedTo            [array]    Array of metadata denoting either a one-to-many or many-to-many relationship
+      - foreignTable     [str]      The table where the values for this field live
+      - foreignKey       [str]      The column on the foreignTable which contains the value
+      - foreignLabel     [str]      The column on the foreignTable which contains the label
+      - foreignOrder     [str]      Optional ORDER BY clause (default: '{foreignLabel} ASC')
+      - foreignWhere     [str]      Optional WHERE clause
+      - foreignLimit     [str]      Optional LIMIT clause
+      - foreignSQL       [str]      Option raw SELECT SQL to be used.
+(1st column is treated as foreignKey and 2nd as foreignLabel)
+      - linkTable        [str]      many-to-many: Linking table name
+      - linkLocalField   [str]      many-to-many: Linking table column where the local key lives
+      - linkForeignField [str]      many-to-many: Linking table column where the foreign key lives
+   - multiple            [bool]     Sets 'multiple' on a select field (default: false)
+   - options             [array]    Array of field options for select, checkbox, radio, and boolean
+   - placeholder         [str]      Text to put in field's placeholder="" attribute
+   - primary             [bool]     Sets the field as a primary field (multiple primary fields are allowed) (default: false)
+   - readonly            [bool]     Sets the field to be read-only (default: false)
+   - required            [bool]     Sets the field as required (default: false)
+   - showIn              [array]    Show/Hide the field in specified forms (default: array of all types)
+   - type                [str]      The type of field (see list of field types below)
+   - validate            [str]      The validate method to check the value against
+   - value               [str]      The initial value for this field

+#### Field types:
+   - bool        Alias for 'boolean'
+   - boolean     Boolean (Yes/No) field
+     - options
+       - type    [string] Type of boolean field: check, checkbox, radio, select (default: select)
+       - labels  [array]  Labels to use for 'Yes' and 'No' (default: ['NO_LABEL','YES_LABEL'])
+   - button      Standard button
+   - checkbox    Checkbox group
+     - options   Array of value->label pairs to be displayed
+   - color       HTML5 color picker    dependant on browser support
+   - date        HTML5 date picker     dependant on browser support -- Converts and saves as unix time (using strtotime)
+   - datetime    HTML5 datetime picker dependant on browser support
+   - dropdown    Alias for 'select'
+   - email       HTML5 email field
+   - file        File field
+   - hidden      Hidden field (will be rendered just below <form> tag)
+   - image       HTML5 image field dependant on browser support
+   - month       HTML5 month picker dependant on browser support
+   - multiSelect multiSelect field requires linkedTo be defined
+   - number      HTML5 number field dependant on browser support
+   - password    Password field (will render a confirmation field as well)
+   - plaintext   Plaintext field with support for text-replacements note: replacements are case sensitive
+   - range       HTML5 range field dependant on browser support
+   - radio       Radio group
+     - options   Array of value->label pairs to be displayed
+   - reset       Form reset button
+   - search      HTML5 search field
+   - select      <select> field
+     - options   String of options or Array of value->label pairs to be displayed
+   - string      Alias for 'text'
+   - submit      Form submit button
+   - delete      Form submit button to delete the record
+   - text        simple <input> field
+   - textarea    Full <textarea>
+   - tel         HTML5 tel field
+   - time        HTML5 time picker dependant on browser support
+   - url         HTML5 url field
+   - week        HTML5 week picker dependant on browser support
+   - wysiwyg     Full WYSIWYG editor

 ```php
  // create customer form